BiomedicalMachineLearning/stLearn/README.md

 For installation and implementation of stLearn functionalities, see the dedicated documentation page at: https://stlearn.readthedocs.io/en/latest/

-A collection of Jupyter notebooks are available in this repository in the **tutorial** folder
+A collection of Jupyter notebooks are available in this GitHub repository in the **tutorials** folder

 ## Brief installation instructions are below: